MdeVillefort/mazes/README.md

     * If unexplored (not in work list), push that node onto the work list
 3. Return route when end point reached

+## TODO
+1. Fix use of Array.prototype.at method.
+This was introduced recently in Firefox in version 90.0.
+Probably best to use an older, more prevalent method.
+2. Make UI pretty.
+3. Implement additional maze generation and maze solution algorithms.
+Make them selectable in the UI.
+4. Make it possible to animate the maze solution as the user drags around endpoints.

 ## Resources
 https://www.youtube.com/watch?v=Y37-gB83HKE